Crypto Pricing with Hidden Factors: Method and Results

+The latent model provides suggestive evidence of a positive price of risk for the Software stock portfolio (p=0.056), overall stock market returns (p=0.066), and a negative price of risk for the stock market profitability factor \(RMW_S\) (p=0.068).
+The Fama-MacBeth results similarly price Software and additionally the Finance and Insurance sectors.

+There is suggestive evidence of a negative price of risk associated with innovations in the Fear/Greed index (p=0.058).
+Altseason innovations are insignificant in the latent factor model but significant in Fama-MacBeth, consistent with proxying for latent common factors.
+Hack innovations are indistinguishable from zero.
+The Hacks variable exhibits near-zero variation over the sample because the major Bybit hack (USD 1.5 billion, February 21, 2025) occurred after our sample ends, limiting power to detect a hack-related price of risk.

-Interestingly, the Fama-MacBeth method indicates weak evidence that TVL is priced (10\% level), while the \cite{Giglio_2021} latent factor model (after accounting for latent common components and related dependence) finds TVL’s incremental risk price is not distinguishable from zero at conventional levels.
-The difference is consistent with TVL proxying for broad latent risk in the cross-section.
-Ultimately, evidence for a distinct TVL price of risk is marginal and not robust to latent-factor controls.
-Our results complement previous research (\cite{BRIGIDA2025112673}) which showed TVL is spanned by the market portfolio, by showing TVL loads on latent factors rather than carrying independent risk premia.
+The Fama-MacBeth method provides weak evidence that TVL is priced (p=0.068), while the \cite{Giglio_2021} latent factor model finds TVL’s incremental price of risk is not distinguishable from zero at conventional levels.
+This is consistent with TVL proxying for broad latent risk rather than carrying an independent price of risk.